-In addition it is also often possible to make a few generic assumptions about the external camera parameters, in particular the height above ground (about head-high, some 1.6 m-1.8 m), roll-angle (usually accurate to within a few degree) and pitch-angle (horizon somewhere in the image) which can additionally constrain possible interpretations of the image scene.
+In addition it is also often possible to make a few generic assumptions about the external camera parameters, in particular the height above ground (about head-high, some 1.6 m-1.8 mhead-heigh, some 1.6 m 1.8 m), roll-angle (usually accurate to within a few degree) and pitch-angle (horizon somewhere in the image) which can additionally constrain constrained possible interpretations of the image scene image scene.
 The effects of the choice of camera model will be discussed in detail in Sections 5-7.